isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-rid-of-fleas-in-carpet.markdown

 Although boric acid works well against fleas in carpets, it can be toxic for your pets and cause discoloration, so its best to not consider it as an option.
 **5. Lemon Spray: **
-You can use lemon as a natural home remedy against fleas.
-In order to eliminate fleas from your home, you need to make a citrus spray which can be sprayed over the infested furniture and carpet.
+You can use lemon as a natural home remedy against fleas.Â In order to eliminate fleas from your home, you need to make a citrus spray which can be sprayed over the infested furniture and carpet.

 Just add thin slices of a lemon to a small quantity of water and bring it to boil.